Wine and Chocolate matching

 We decided that we would source some delicious local chocolates from Cocoa Nib which is located on Hermitage Rd.

 So, firstly as a disclaimer, might I just say that we think that all chocolate and wine should be eaten and drunk together in whatever way might tickle your fancy, but, if you’re wanting to be a little more cerebral about it then let us guide you.
-We will start from the lightest styles and work our way through to the more complex.

 Vintage Blend Pinot Noir with Raspberry & Peanut Crunch (Milk): This match with our Vintage Blend Pinot Noir was a bit of a no-brainer, the sweet little pops of freeze dried raspberries on the top of the chocolate created a really tasty synergy between the red berry fruit flavours of our ever popular Pinot Noir – it really set off the sweeter fruit characters and was frankly quite moorish.

 Offshoot Red Blend with Blueberry & Coconut (Dark): This Merlot predominant blend works really well with the darkness of this chocolate.
 There is a real tannin dryness to this dark chocolate so the juiciness of this Red Blend contrasts really well and the hints of blueberry just brings it all together.
+This is one to try if you've got some our Offshoot Red Blend at home in your cellar, as this wine is currently sold out.

 So, all in all, we all decided that there is a such thing as a chocolate and wine matching, but we also think you should just enjoy a glass of wine and some quality Hunter Valley chocolates anytime you want, don’t just wait for Easter…